-Chris Clarke - CEO of World Vision
+Chris Clarke - (Executive Chair)

 Noelene Raffills - retired Auckland City Councillor

-Cliffy Reddy - Director/Co-Founder
+Cliffy Reddy - Co-Founder

-Indranee Reddy - Director / Co-Founder
+Indranee Reddy - Co-Founder

-Shawn Reddy - General Manager
+Shawn Reddy - CEO

 Shawn has a BSc in Anatomy and Structural Biology and a BA in Psychology from the University of Otago, and was awarded the StepUp Scholarship.
 Prior to joining Te Whakaora, Shawn held a management position at 4Seasons Home and Living, and served as a volunteer for a number of Non-profit organisations in Auckland and Dunedin.
 He has studied Te Reo Maori, Maori Culture and Society, and Ngāi Tahu tradition and was a delegate at the 2014 Aspiring Leaders Forum held in Parliament.
 In 2015 Shawn graduated from the seven month residential Venn Foundation internship programme, which aims to see people live well-examined and integrated lives, led by community and virtue.
 Shawn was born in South Africa and in 2001 emigrated to New Zealand with his parents – Te Whakaora's Founders, Cliffy and Indranee Reddy.

-Ngaire Munro - Whanau Coach
+Ngaire Munro - Whānau Coach

 Len Moodley - Service Delivery Manager